SiddhantNadkarni/Keypoint-Tracking-and-Matching/README.md

 * The final results are stored in excel sheets named Task_8_and_9.xlsx.
 * The data analysis is performed in Task_8_and_9_Analysis notebook.

-## Performance analysis - Data Description
+Performance analysis - Data Description:

 Generate descriptive statistics that summarize the central tendency, dispersion and  shape of a dataset’s distribution, excluding NaN values.